3.15.20: Background

-Promotion
+Promotion and release

 Early morning March 15, 2020, the website donaldgloverpresents.com was circulated and promoted on social media by individuals connected to Glover and his management.
 The website featured a collection of songs, including a few previously performed and teased tracks, playing live on a loop which were subsequently removed 12 hours later.
 Additionally, the website displayed promotional artwork, appearing to be a sketched concept for extendable album art.
 A few days after the stream ended, the website displayed a countdown set to end a week after the original stream.

 Following the concluded countdown, the website updated with the same looped stream of songs with a handwritten note from Glover about his inspirations behind the album.
 At the same time, the previously streamed collection of songs was uploaded to streaming services as 3.15.20, Glover's fourth studio album.
-The album was released as a 12 track album under the Childish Gambino moniker, as well as a continuous play version under the artist name Donald Glover Presents.
+The album, released with limited song titles and a blank white cover, was released as a 12 track album under the Childish Gambino moniker, as well as a continuous play version under the artist name Donald Glover Presents.

+In an interview with Complex in 2023, when reflecting on how the album's lack of traditional release, art style, and tracklist may have impacted its reception, Glover said "I had just lost my father, I had just had a kid, and I was going through a lot.
+I was having a lot of different new experiences and that's what I expressed.
+I think people are right.
+It would have garnered a different [response].
+My wife's always been like, "If you do punk things, you get punk results."
+And it was definitely a punk thing."